EmilioCG30/cyclistic-analysis/README.md

 ## Data

-All trip data can be found on <https://divvy-tripdata.s3.amazonaws.com/index.html>.
+All trip data can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

-Data has been provided by **Motivate International Inc** under this license <https://www.divvybikes.com/data-license-agreement>
+Data has been provided by **Motivate International Inc** under [this license](https://www.divvybikes.com/data-license-agreement).

 ## First steps

+**1. What is the problem you are trying to solve?**

+- Increase the number of members with membership.
+Turn those casual users into members.

+**2. How can your knowledge drive business decisions?**

+- To be able to determine the best way to do this considering the available data.

 ## Prepare the data

+For the preparation process first of all it is essential

 ## Process the data

 ## Analyze the data

-You can view the entire dashboard here <https://popsql.com/dashboards/R1U5GmL6/cyclistic?access_token=38d1bdf4080079808bd6fb5e16f3d279>
+You can view the entire dashboard [here](https://popsql.com/dashboards/R1U5GmL6/cyclistic?access_token=38d1bdf4080079808bd6fb5e16f3d279).

 ### 2023 as a Year